banku27/Flutter-Riverpod/README.md

 --> ref.read: This method reads the variable only once.
 It is generally recommended to use this outside the build method.

 Keep in mind that providers are read-only, so we can't update the value of a provider outside of its definition.
 If you have a stateful widget and want to access the widget ref, you can wrap it with the Consumer widget or extend the ConsumerState class.

+2. State Provider :

+--> State Provider is used to update the value from outside the provider.

+--> State Provider is an upgrade over the normal provider.

+--> The return data type of the State Provider can be nullable.

+--> Access to the provider's value can be done using ref.watch within the build method.

+--> To change the value of the State Provider, use ref.read and ref.read.notifier.update((state) => newValue)

+"State Provider is used to update the value from outside the provider, which is not possible using the normal provider."